mysource2020/samples/README.md

 firefilter demo capturing nic raw packet, analyse、match domain and redirect to proper web page or 404 page.

- You are welcome to adopt the library if you find it useful.
+ You are welcome to adopt the code if you find it useful.